jiwon-choe/jiwon-choe.github.io/index.md

 In the _SPAA '19_ paper, NDP-based concurrent data structures that leverage the flat-combining synchronization scheme were implemented and evaluated on [Brown-SMCSim](https://github.com/jiwon-choe/Brown-SMCSim), a cycle-accurate, full-system NDP architecture simulator.
 This yielded a more realistic and detailed performance, energy, and power analysis, compared to prior theoretical analysis.
 We showed that lightweight hardware modifications can significantly improve the performance and energy consumption of NDP-based concurrent data structures, even without any algorithmic changes.
 In many cases, the resulting data structures outperform state-of-the-art concurrent data structures.

 More recently, I have been looking into how _"large yet cache-friendly"_ concurrent data structures can be integrated with NDP, in order to take advantage of concurrency, host processor cache locality, and computation near memory.
-The poster on **Hybrid Skiplists** summarizes the preliminary work in this direction.
+The poster on **hybrid skiplists** summarizes the preliminary work in this direction.

 ## Impact of Compute-Capable Memory on Memory-Hard Cryptographic Functions